apache/incubator-uniffle/docs/client_guide.md

 ### Adaptive Remote Shuffle Enabling

-To select build-in shuffle or remote shuffle in a smart manner, Firestorm support adaptive enabling.
+To select build-in shuffle or remote shuffle in a smart manner, Uniffle support adaptive enabling.
 The client should use `DelegationRssShuffleManager` and provide its unique <access_id> so that the coordinator could distinguish whether it should enable remote shuffle.

 ```